Comprehensive Guide For Choosing The Best Yarn For Crochet Hats Whatever The Weather

 Maybe you are like me and like to take a break during a large project by working on something smaller.
 A crocheted hat is the perfect project for exactly this.

-I personally love to gift crochet hats.
+I love to gift crochet hats.
 They are easy projects and if you make them slouchy you do not have to worry about the perfect fit too much.

 However, the one thing you do need to worry about is choosing the best yarn for crochet hats.
 There are quite a few things you need to take into consideration.

 What season is the hat intended to be worn in?
+Adult beanies for colder months will definitely require a different approach as opposed to summer hats.

-What is the person’s preferred style?
+What is the personās preferred style?
 Slouchy, fitted?

 Before I dive into the article, have a quick look into which yarns are best for certain types of crochet hats.